Common Childhood Conditions

 Hemangiomas are diagnosed by patient's history and physical exam.
 Often, this is all a doctor with a trained eye needs to do.

 A classic description of a hemangioma is a premature baby girl who has red lesions appearing on the skin in the first month of life that grow rapidly in the first 6 months of life.

 In more extensive hemangiomas involving multiple body sites, imaging may be done to confirm diagnosis.

 The most helpful diagnostic aid is ultrasonography performed by a skilled ultrasonographer.
 MRI or CT scans can also sometimes be used to confirm diagnosis.

 In some lesions that do not behave characteristically of the hemangioma, a tissue biopsy (cutting and examining a small piece of the tissue) may be necessary.

 How Will Seattle Children's Treat a Hemangioma?

 - Some small hemangiomas do not require any treatment.

-- Larger hemangiomas or hemangiomas causing impaired function require treatment with steroids or other medicine.
+- Some hemangiomas (like those causing impaired function) require treatment with steroids or other medicine.